Ciphertext Malleability in Lattice-Based KEMs as a Countermeasure to Side Channel Analysis: Exploiting ciphertext malleability: existing work and generalisation

 \subsubsection{Frodo-976}

-The second security parameters set of FrodoKEM uses a different compression factor for the message encoding with $B=3$.
-Figure \ref{subfig:quad3} gives a quadrant view of the \Deco function for this parameter.
-There is $2^d=8$ possible outputs encoded on $3$ bits.
-Table \ref{tab:frodo_bf_3} highlights the impact of adding $\frac{q}{8}$, $\frac{q}{4}$, $\frac{3q}{8}$ or $\frac{q}{2}$ to the input of \Deco on the Hamming Weight of its outputs.
-We do not investigate biases superior to $\frac{q}{2}$ as they can be computed from the studied biases in the following way: take the symmetric column compared to the $+\frac{q}{2}$ one, reverse the order of the lines and multiply the column by $-1$.
-This preserves the structure of the different classes distinguishers, as highlighted in Table \ref{tab:frodo_bf_2} for Frodo-640.
+The second security parameters set of FrodoKEM uses a different compression factor for message encoding with $d=3$.
+Figure \ref{subfig:quad3} gives a sector representation of the \Deco function for this parameter.
+There are $2^d=8$ possible outputs encoded in $3$ bits.
+Table \ref{tab:frodo_bf_3} highlights the impact of adding $\frac{q}{8}$, $\frac{q}{4}$, $\frac{q}{2}$, or $\frac{5q}{8}$ to the input of \Deco on the Hamming Weight of its outputs.